 Some banks, like Morgan Stanley, are heading off decline in the future by selling off failing operations and focusing on units, like asset management, that are still recording good profits.

 Others, like Goldman Sachs, are investing in technology and new digital products.
 Meanwhile, it’s cutting costs and hiring new workers in places like Malaysia and Utah, where the expense of operating is lower.
-JP Morgan, in a trendier approach, has recently embraced blockchain technology.
-The bank recently announced plans to use the JPM coin, a digital token, to settle payments between banking clients.
+JPMorgan, in a trendier approach, has recently embraced blockchain technology.

 For many banks, downsizing or otherwise modifying their original growth ambitions will be the natural culmination of a decade of change and turbulence.

 For others, change will be slower.
 As the prestige in the finance world continues to flow from investment banking incumbents towards firms like BlackRock, Jane Street, and Citadel, investment banks will only be able to reverse a slow decline by radically changing the way they do business.

 This report was created with data from CB Insights’ emerging technology insights platform, which offers clarity into emerging tech and new business strategies through tools like: